Want to buy heckle discus fish.502-239-4732. Arnold

-The Emerald Green Cory is a beautiful and interesting fish that can be added to most any community aquarium.
-They will spend most of their time in the lower regions of your aquarium scavenging for uneaten food.
-This catfish has an iridescent, emerald green body with pink highlights on the lower parts of the fish.
+The Emerald Catfish Corydoras splendens (previously Brochis splendens) is a beautiful and interesting fish.
+It typically has an iridescent, emerald green body with pink highlights on the lower parts of the fish.

-The Emerald Green Cory, Brochis splendens, is also called the Iridescent Plated Catfish.
-The fish was first described by Castelnau in 1855.
-They are found in the upper Amazon river near Iquitos, Brazil, Peru, and Ecuador inhabiting rivers, tributaries and standing waters.
-These fish live in shallow waters with a muddy substrate and heavy aquatic plant life.
+In their natural habitat schools of Emerald Green Cories live in shallow waters with a muddy substrate and heavy aquatic plant life.
 They prefer oxygen enriched waters but will swim to the surface and gulp air if needed.
-In their natural habitat they feed on worms, insects, small crustaceans, and plants.
+They are demersal and feed on worms, insect larvae, small crustaceans, and some plants.
 They are found in shoals or schools of fish.

 Social Grouping: Groups - In the wild, they live in shoals or schools.
 The more the merrier!

 IUCN Red List: NE - Not Evaluated or not listed

 The Emerald Catfish is a larger member of the Corydoras family, reaching between 2 3/4 - 3 inches (7 - 8.4 cm) in length in the aquarium, though a large female can reach about 3 1/2 inches (9.0 cm).
 They have a lifespan of up to 13 years in a properly maintained aquarium.

 These are beautiful fish that appear to change colors from the reflections of the light and decor and can be seen as a metallic green, blue-green or a deep blue.
 The pectoral, ventral, and anal fins are all yellow with the dorsal, caudal and adipose fins being brown.
 Females normally have pinkish undersides and males have more of a yellowish underside.